3rd Edition of Dementia World Conference 2026

 Depression Symptoms in Dementia: A Common Comorbidity

 Depression is prevalent in those with dementia, impacting as many as 50% of patients.
 The connection between depression and dementia is intricate; however, managing depressive symptoms is essential for enhancing overall well-being.
+Dementia Conference 2026 will unite global researchers and healthcare professionals to advance dementia care and neuroscience innovation.
 Tackling depression can help lower the likelihood of additional cognitive decline and improve the quality of life for individuals with dementia.
 The Dementia World Conference (DWC) will feature talks on identifying and treating depression in dementia patients, offering valuable insights into effective management techniques.

 Related Sessions